rmp135/sql-ts/README.md

 Specifies the pattern that the exported interface names will take.
 The token "${table}" will be replaced with the table name.
 Defaults to "${table}Entity".

+This property also supports the special value `PascalCase`.
+In this case, the table name will be transformed by removing the underscores and adding an converting the words to title case.
+Thus "user_sessions" would become "UserSessions".

 The below will export interfaces with such names as `UserModel` and `LogModel` for tables with names `User` and `Log` respectively.

 ```json